This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Dandelion Wine is light and delicious – give it a try this year.
+Dandelion Wine has a light and delicious flavor – give it a try this year.

 How to Make Dandelion Wine

-Gather dandelions and put them in the crock.
-Note I have not picked off the green at the back of the flower, but there are no stems in there.
+Gather dandelions blossoms and put them in a freshly washed crock.
+Note: I have not picked off the green leaves at the back of the flower, but there are no stems in there.

-Pour boiling water over dandelion heads, cover and let stand overnight.
+Pour boiling water over dandelion petals, enough to cover.
+Then cover the crock with a clean towel and let stand overnight.

 Add oranges, lemons, raisins and a sugar syrup made from boiling 1/2 pound sugar with 1 quart water.